AnyChart/docs.anychart.com/Common_Settings/Server-side_Rendering.md

 In the handler of `/sharing/twitter_confirm` request, the export server uploads the shared image with Twitter API and posts a new tweet with that image.

-Nota bene, the `/sharing/twitter_oauth` and `/sharing/twitter_confirm` requests are used inside Export server, which means you don't need to send anything by yourself there.
+Nota bene: the `/sharing/twitter_oauth` and `/sharing/twitter_confirm` requests are used inside Export Server, which means you do not need to send anything by yourself there.

 If you want Twitter sharing to work through your server, you should:
-1. create your own Twitter App and provide `twitter_key`, `twitter_secret` and `twitter_callback`
+1. Create your own Twitter App and provide `twitter_key`, `twitter_secret` and `twitter_callback`
-(last path of which is always `/sharing/twitter_oauth`) to the Export Server.
+(last path of which is always `/sharing/twitter_oauth`) to the Export Server
-2. setup a MySQL database for Twitter sharing using [SQL scheme](https://github.com/AnyChart/export-server/blob/master/src/sql/scheme.sql).
+2. Setup a MySQL database for Twitter sharing using [SQL scheme](https://github.com/AnyChart/export-server/blob/master/src/sql/scheme.sql)
-3. setup a Twitter sharing URL separately when setting the `anychart.export.server()` URL:
+3. Setup a Twitter sharing URL separately when setting the `anychart.export.server()` URL:

 ```javascript
 anychart.exports.twitter(
     "http://your.export.server.url/sharing/twitter",